 When the file is complete, the student will be scheduled for a 30-minute interview with two or three members of the HPC.
 Interviews will be held usually in the evenings and will be similar to an interview conducted by a medical school.
 Students should dress appropriately and prepare for the interview, and are encouraged to seek feedback and suggestions from members of the Committee concerning their interviews.

-If possible, students should take the MCAT in the spring of their junior year.
+If possible, students should take the MCAT in the spring of their junior or senior year, depending on if you are planning on a gap year (or more).
 Prepare, prepare, prepare!
 Treat preparation (time allocated and length of preparation) for the MCAT similar to a full semester course at St. Olaf.
-There are many ways to prepare and members of the HPC as well as Ted Johnson can be contacted for advice for MCAT preparation.
+There are many ways to prepare and members of the HPC can be contacted for advice for MCAT preparation.
 Do not take the test without preparing or to see how you will do – you will regret it!
 Consent to release your MCAT scores to the HPC so we can properly prepare your evaluation.

 A majority of medical schools uses the American Medical College Application Service (AMCAS), which is an on-line application.
 The application is usually initiated in June and completed as soon as possible.
 Students should fill the application form out very carefully and accurately.

 The Personal Essay component is very important and it should reflect the student and why he/she has come to this point in his/her life.
-Advice concerning the essay can be obtained from the HPC faculty members and/or career counselors in the Center for Experiential Learning.
+Advice concerning the essay can be obtained from the HPC faculty members and/or career coaches in the Piper Center.
 Students should ask friends, mentors, faculty, and members of the HPC, etc., to review a draft of their essay.
 AMCAS will also require an up-to-date official transcript.

 Students will be asked to designate the medical schools to which they want to apply.
 Consult with members of the HPC and use the resources in the Biomedical Studies resource space in the Science Library to decide which schools are appropriate choices based on academic record, residency, interests, etc. There is no best number of schools to which to apply; some students apply to one, others to thirty, while most student apply to 5-7 schools.
 It gets expensive!
 You need to be realistic and selective.